 The following graph provides a comparison, from December 31, 2002 through December 31, 2007, of the yearly percentage change in the cumulative total stockholder return (assuming reinvestment of dividends) of the Company, the Standard & Poor's ("S&P") 500 Index, the S&P Midcap 400 Index and the NAREIT All Equity REIT Index (the "NAREIT Index"), an industry index of publicly-traded REITs (including the Company).
-The Company is providing the S&P Midcap 400 Index since it is a company within such index.
+The Company is providing the S&P Midcap 400 Index and the NAREIT 400 Index since it is a company within such index.